ryanatkn/react-typescript-closing-the-loop/README.md

 Say you ask the computer to rename a variable - if your views do not close the loop, you'll have to search all of your views and update the variable name without the computer's assurances of validity.
-This is tedious and error prone - consider renaming a property named `"text"` in a huge app!
+This is tedious and error prone - consider renaming a property named `text` in a huge app!
 If there can always be leaks and misses, you have to check everything manually, and fearless refactoring flies out the window.
 A closed loop enables higher productivity for reading code, writing code,